yasir-isse/react-tours-app/README.md

 - Created a card component that consumes data and displays it as a package.
 - Hands-on experience with:
+   - Fetching & consuming data from an external API
    - Conditional Rendiring
    - React { UseEffect, useState } Hooks